Energy Bill Assistance

 Ohio’s Home Energy Assistance Programs (HEAP) are an integral part of the social safety net for Ohio’s older citizens.
 Many older adults with limited incomes rely on this assistance, and would not be able to get through the year without it.
 If you’re having trouble managing your home energy costs, we can help.

 The Home Energy Assistance Program helps Ohioans at or below 175% of the Federal Poverty Guidelines for a household of up to seven members and 60% of State Median Income for a household of eight or more members to pay their heating bills.
-The one-time benefit is applied directly to the customer’s main heating bill.
-HEAP benefits are applied to an individual’s energy bill after January 1.
-Applications must be received by May 31, 2026.

 You can apply online, by mail, over the phone, or by visiting your local Energy Assistance Provider.